-For content that was already collected by the brand, Bazaarvoice offers a one-time import of the existing content for a fee.
-The native content import feed is an XML document that defines products and UGC that was collected on your platform.
-You will provide the native content import feed for Bazaarvoice to import and moderate.
-From there, it will be distributed throughout the Network for display.
+The brand might wish to distribute content that was collected before the partner program was set up.
+To enable Network distribution of historical content, Bazaarvoice offers a one-time content import solution.
+The import is completed via the native content import feed, which is an XML document that defines products and UGC that was collected on platforms other than the Bazaarvoice platform.
+Content partners can use the native content import feed to import content for Bazaarvoice moderation and Network distribution.

 Each product listed in the file will have its reviews nested inside it.
 For more information, refer to the full XML schema.

 The following example shows a product with two reviews.